H&K VP9sk Review [2024 Hands-On Tested!]

 It allows your pinky to wrap around the pistol so as to give you a more firm grip.
 It doesn’t add much to the gun and gives you that much more control.
 Without this, I probably wouldn’t give as high of a grade on the ergonomics since I’d only be able to wrap four fingers in total around the firearm.
 When trying to fire without this, it was not nearly as reliable or controllable.

-Also, as you can see in the pictures, I got the HK VP9sk version which has the paddle for the mag release.
+Also, as you can see in the pictures, I got the HK VP9sk version which has the paddle style magazine release.

 I personally like this, but Ryan Cleckner, one of our other writers, isn’t a fan.
-The good news is that if you don’t like the paddle, you can always get the HK VP9sk-B which has the release button that we’re all used to in the US.
+The good news is that if you don’t like the paddle mag release, you can always get the HK VP9sk-B which has the release button that we’re all used to in the US.

 As for reliability, I’ve fired at least 3000 rounds (updated this number over the years to keep the article up-to-date) and have had no issues.
 I’ve used different types of 9mm and still no problem or any malfunctions.
 I’ve also found that I have better accuracy with this firearm, although that could be because I have a better grip and don’t pull or yank.